Danillora/drb.github.io/_pages/about.md

 Additionally, I collaborate with the Métodos em Pauta initiative, which aims to foster discussions on scientific methodology and inferential quality in Social Sciences.

+For further details, you can check my academic résumé on my [Lattes CV](https://lattes.cnpq.br/9088090859951111).